-This post is for all of you out there who have questions about thermal barcode printing.
+This post is for all of you out there who have questions about thermal barcode printing and how to print thermal barcode labels.
 The preferred method of printing barcode labels is by using a dedicated thermal printer.

-Direct thermal barcode printing.
 This process requires a direct thermal label.
 These labels are chemically treated to turn black in the presence of heat.
-Direct thermal labels will also work in a thermal transfer printer with no ribbon installed.
 Direct thermal printing has a lot of advantages.
 It’s simple.
-There’s only a single supply to maintain.
-The printer has less moving parts, as it doesn’t require the extra mechanics to feed a ribbon.
+There’s only a single supply to maintain (the labels).
+The printer has fewer moving parts, as it doesn’t require the extra mechanics to feed a ribbon.
 It’s generally less expensive than printing with a ribbon.
-The weaknesses of direct thermal printing are longevity and durability of the material.
-Since the material is treated to react to heat, it degrades from exposure to heat and light.
-Also, direct thermal media is restricted to paper, which disqualifies it from weatherproof or chemical proof applications.
+Direct thermal labels can also be used in a thermal transfer printer (see below) if no ribbon is installed.

-Thermal transfer barcode printing.
 Thermal transfer refers to the transfer of a wax, resin or compound material from a polyester backing material onto the label.
 Because you’re melting the ribbon contents onto the label, you’re creating a (more or less) permanent mark.
 It’s not susceptible to heat and light degradation like direct thermal labels.
 You also have a wider choice of materials.
 With synthetic label materials like polyester and polypropylene matched with the right resin compound ribbon, you can create labels that will withstand years of outdoor exposure, harsh chemical environments and other challenging applications.
-This, of course, comes at a higher cost and two supplies to manage, but if a label needs to be even semi-permanent, thermal transfer is the right choice.
+This, of course, comes at a higher cost and requires two supplies to manage, but if a label needs to be even semi-permanent, thermal transfer is the right choice.